cloudn1ne/Mowgli/stm32/panel_firmware/README.md

+# Preqrequisites

+ST Link, and OpenOCD

-# Firmware restore
+# Firmware restore (ST Link)

-Contains the stock Yardforce 500 firmware, that can be reflashed when you need to orignal functionality for debugging/reversing.

-You need something like an ST Link and openocd installed.
+Edit the restore.sh script, and update the filename to whatever your backup is called and run it.

+# Backing up your firmware

 ## Locating the connector